WVURAIL/dspira/labs/02/README.md

 # 1. Software Defined Radio - Hardware

-In [Lab 1](../01/) we learnt how to work around GNU Radio Companion (GRC) and simulate signals and instruments.
+In [Lab 1](../01/) we learned how to work around GNU Radio Companion (GRC) and simulate signals and instruments.
 We shall now step into the real world with real signals.

 <!-- TOC -->